human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 ## The Pipeline

 ### 1. Calculating Depth of Coverage
-Given the read alignments in the BAM format it is possible to calculate the the depth of coverage for each assembly base by `samtools depth`.
+Given the read alignments in the BAM format it is possible to calculate the the depth of coverage for each base by `samtools depth`.
 The output of `samtools depth -aa` is like below. (`-aa` option allows outputing the bases with zero coverage)
 ````
 contig_1  1 0
 contig_1  2 1